spheronFdn/sdk/packages/core/README.md

 <p>
-To import this core package in any other sdk package, just add it as dependency "core":"*"
+This is a core package that is used by all other packages in sdk.
 </p>